Matvey-Kuk/spark-python/README.md

 emulates update mechanism using REST API.
 2. Class-based routers and request handlers allow you to use Django-style project structure for complex projects.
+3. Event-based callbacks allows you to build prototype fast.

 ### Howto: